Finding the size to suit you

 There are literally hundreds of potential models we could show you, including a wide range from Martin themselves.
-But, as an example, we’ve chosen to share this rather attractive number called the Gibson Songwriter Deluxe.
-This guitar is a great demonstration of the top end of the price range, and features a host of show-stopping additions like the gold hardware and mother of pearl ringed sound hole.
-Gibson has great pedigree in the world of acoustic guitars – more on that later – and the Songwriter Deluxe is a great yardstick against which other dreadnoughts can be measured.
+But, as an example, we’ve chosen to share this rather attractive number called the Martin D-18E.
+This guitar is a great demonstration of the top end of the price range and features a host of show-stopping additions.
+Martin has great pedigree in the world of acoustic guitars – more on that later – and the Songwriter Deluxe is a great yardstick against which other dreadnoughts can be measured.

 At the other end of the size extreme sits a shape called the parlour.
 Parlour acoustics are among the smallest in body size you can buy – not counting the modern ‘baby’ guitars – and are typically favoured by players of more low-key, less brash musical styles like folk and indie.
 Once again, the guitar’s distinctive shrunken body shape is another invention from the CF Martin guitar house, with the guitar’s neck typically joining the body around the 12th fret.